 If you go solar, wind, or water-powered to produce your own electricity, you can sell your energy onto the grid and allocate your owner’s meter credits to the tenant’s bill.
 You can then charge the tenant for that electricity.
 The separate meter keeps the incentive on the tenant to reduce consumption.
 The charge gives you an additional revenue source.

 Because heat pumps are fundamentally more efficient that other sources, on a per btu basis, your tenants will be paying less for their heat than they would elsewhere.
 Also, because they can run backwards as air conditioners, you no longer need to permit window units.
 This will tend to lower your vacancy rate and window repair costs, and keep your tenants happier.

 Heat Pump Limitations

 Efficiency in this case is a limitation.
 Heat pumps are not like furnaces or boilers, which cycle on and off in powerful blasts.
 Heat pumps are meant to run continuously at high efficiency.
 If you do not have a well-insulated house, it will take a long or never-ending time for a heat pump to bring an apartment up to code.
-This means you want to consider heat pumps for rentals only in combination with wall insulation.
+This means you want to consider heat pumps for rentals only in combination with wall insulation and air sealing.